Contact and Collision

 std::cout<<"Contact impulse in the contact frame: "<<contact.getImpulse()->e()<<std::endl;

-/// the impulse is acting from objectB to objectA.
-You can check if this object is objectA or B by
+/// the impulse acts from objectB to objectA.
+You can check if this object is objectA or B by:

 std::cout<<"is ObjectA: "<<contact.isObjectA()<<std::endl;